stuarthalloway/stuarthalloway.github.io/_posts/2017-02-05-electoral-college-vs-patriots.markdown

 the Electoral College too?

 Not a chance.
-When the Electoral College spots their opponents a Super Bowl touchdown, the New England Patriots deflate completely.
+When the Electoral College spots their opponents a Super Bowl touchdown, the Patriots deflate completely.
 Worst.
 Folders.
 Evah.
 They have been to eight Super Bowls, and lost every one.
 How sad.
 No wonder Tom Brady has a [Trump hat][trump-hat].